Edwin Brown (actor)

 Edwin Brown (died 1999) was a British actor.

 In the 1970s, he was a member of the National Theatre company, appearing in Robert Bolt's State of Revolution and Shane Connaughton's Sir is Winning.

 He had a lengthy career in television, often playing policemen or similar roles.
-His film roles included a prison warder in the comedy Two-Way Stretch (1960), and Albert Pierrepoint, the hangman, in 10 Rillington Place (1971).
+His film roles included a prison warder in the comedy Two-Way Stretch (1960), and the hangman, in 10 Rillington Place (1971).